 See how to use a composite map to create a wet effect or a water presence effect over a surface in a very simple and fast way within 3ds Max 2010.
 Whether you're new to Autodesk's popular modeling software or a seasoned 3D artist just looking to better acquaint yourself with the 3ds Max 2011 workflow, you're sure to be well served by this video tutorial.
 For more information, and to get started using this trick in your own projects, watch this free video guide.
 Create a wet surface effect wit...

-See how to simulate the interaction between a boat (a mesh) and water (a plane), creating the waves, ripples and particle splashes.
+In this clip, you'll see how to create custom shaped light sources using simple meshes and adding an Arch&Design shader to it to render the scene with Mental Ray.
 Whether you're new to Autodesk's popular modeling software or a seasoned 3D artist just looking to better acquaint yourself with the application, you're sure to be well served by this video tutorial.
-For more information, and to get started using this effect in your own Max projects, take a look!
-Create realistic boat-water interactions in 3ds Max.
+For more information, and to get started using shape lights in your own Max projects, take a look!

 Creating wires, cords, and other rope-like objects in 3D Studio MAX can be tough, as they are oddly proportioned and often oddly positioned.
 This two-part video will show you how to model such objects in 3DS MAX.
 Now you can model yourself sitting at the computer modeling with all of your desk's many cords accurately depicted.